 The Safer Internet Day campaign raises awareness about online abuse.
 We can all play it fair online through simple actions like being safe, respectful, and kind.

 Cyberbullying is using technology to bully or hurt someone else online.
-Some examples of Cyberbullying can include sending or sharing nasty, hurtful, or abusive messages or emails, humiliating others by posting or sharing embarrassing videos images, spreading rumours and/or incorrect information online.
+Some examples of cyber bullying can include sending or sharing nasty, hurtful, or abusive messages or emails, humiliating others by posting or sharing embarrassing videos images, spreading rumours and misinformation online.

 You can help others when they experience abuse online by supporting and speaking up – if it is safe to do so.